open-make/airtrack-doc-website/electronic.md

-# Set up of the electric system
+# Electronics part 1: Set up of the wiring

 {{BOM}}